rshreyas16/Flight_Fare_prediction/README.md

 Price: The price of the ticket.

 This project notebook has Exploratory data analyis(EDA),the important features that affect price and also applied various Machine learning algorithms to predict the price of Flight.
-Further the pickle file can be used to make an end to end application to predict the Fare .
+Further the pickle file can be used to make an end to end application to predict the Fare.